ToolEditor/Get-Wifi/README.md

 How it works 👇
 * it will collects all wifi details from windows pc by the help of powershell.

-Caution: It is only For study purpose.
+Caution: It is disigned only For study purpose.